ScottDonor/socialConnect/README.md

 Done so far:

 Moved the country list for the signup form into /templates/.
-Assigned gender specific default avatars to index.php.
+Assigned gender specific default avatars to index.php and user profiles.
 Edited friend_request_ok and friend_request_rejected messages to be more user friendly.
 Edited status post, delete and reply messages.
 Edited menu links to show Home, Notifications with notification count, and Profile.